securitybunker/databunker/README.md

 When creating application, I suppose you do not want to mix your customer data with data from other applications.
 In addition to personal information record, Data Bunker provides you a way to store your app user information in a specific type of record for that.
-So, you can retreave only your app' user personal information.
-For example you can store user shipping information is additional app table.
+So, you can retrieve only your app' user personal information.
+For example you can store user shipping information in an additional app table.

 ![picture](images/create-user-app-record.png)

 ## Audit of all operations with personal records

 Data Bunker saves audit events on all API operation.
-For example, new personal record added or changed; personal information record retreaved, etc...
+For example, new personal record added or changed; personal information record retrieved, etc...

 By providing Audit of events, in relation to personal data, provides response to GDRP Article 15 requirement:
 *Right of access by the data subject*.